microsoft/vsts-cordova-tasks/docs/extension-overview.md

 **A:** This is a Cordova bug when 64-bit Node.js is used.
 Upgrade to 6.0.0+ to resolve.
 See the [Cordova bug](https://issues.apache.org/jira/browse/CB-9565?jql=text%20%7E%20%22An%20attempt%20was%20made%20to%20load%20a%20program%20with%20an%20incorrect%20format.%22) for details.

+**Q:** Android is failing to build on a Mac or Linux when using Cordova 6.0.0.
+How can I resolve this issue?

+**A:** This is a Cordova bug that will be resolved in the next Cordova release.
+If you must use Cordova 6.0.0, use a Windows agent instead.

 ## Installation for TFS 2015 Update 1 or Earlier

 See the [source code repository](http://go.microsoft.com/fwlink/?LinkID=691187) for instructions on installing these tasks on TFS 2015 Update 1 or earlier.